znx3p0/capitan-lib/README.md

         Ok(())
     }

-    // the fallback function will be called after the main function
+    // the fallback method will be called after the main method
     // if it returns an error, the service will abort async fn fallback(&self, input: &Self::ReactorMetadata) -> Res<()> {
         println!("lb fallback");